JustinPringle/ENCV3FA-BL/_episodes/00-Boundary-Layer-Thickness.md

 ### Growth rate generalized

-From the challenege above we can now explore the growth rate for various fluids at various velocities
+From the challenge above we can now explore the growth rate for various fluids at various velocities

 >## Challenge